robinmanuelthiel/microcommunication/README.md

 The project consists of

-- An API Backend, written in .NET Core, exposes port `8080`
+- An API Gateway, written in .NET Core, exposes port `8080`
+- A Radom Number Generator Service, written in .NET Core, exposes port `8080`
 - A Web Frontend, written in Angular, exposes port `8080`

 ## Make it run